 There is a slight risk to the pregnancy as a result of amniocentesis, so the pros and cons of the test have to be weighed carefully.

-At Nagel Rice We Are Compassionate as Well as Eminently Qualified
+At Nagel Rice Our Birth Injury Attorney Is Compassionate as Well as Eminently Qualified

 Contact us so we can discuss the specifics of your case.
 We know you are enduring terrible challenges and the pain of watching your baby suffer.
 Our job is to fight to win you damages for medical expenses, long-term disabilities, loss of income while you care for your baby, and ongoing pain and suffering.
 Call us as soon as you can.
 We genuinely want to help.